-There are many sites dedicated to style, the art of elegant and inspired dressing and quality wardrobe care of the highest level.
-The Dickie Bow is one such site, and we were honored to have Eric weigh-in on the merits of well-made wooden hangers, and our brand, Butler Luxury in particular.
+There are many blogs dedicated to style, the art of elegant and inspired dressing and quality wardrobe care of the highest level.
+The Dickie Bow is one such blog, and we were honored to have Eric weigh-in on the merits of well-made wooden hangers, and our brand, Butler Luxury in particular.

 For instance wire or metal hangers are used mostly by dry cleaners and professional laundries to hang your shirts on after they have been cleaned.
 The hangers are temporary and are basically meant for transport to your home.
 For the record we like our shirts boxed, but you should never leave your shirt or suit on these hangers since they create marks, dimples or creases in your attire that will be hard to remove.

 This applies also to suits and jackets that are dry cleaned, the wire hanger with the shoulder shaped cardboard cover is just used for transport and not as a permanent hanger for your suit or jacket.